Universal credit: How to claim

 The firm intention is that Universal Credit is an online benefit both for claiming and managing the claim and for information exchanges between the claimant and their DWP workcoach/claim administrator.
 This may cause difficulties for many claimants who don’t have access to or struggle to use the internet or have limited access to broadband.

 Currently, claims are made primarily on-line.
-There are security questions and IT security mechanisms built in to the process, although claimants should ensure their own computer equipment is adequately protected.
+There are security questions and IT security mechanisms built in to the process, although claimants should ensure their own computer equipment is adequately protected and take standard security precautions, such as logging out of their UC account each time they have accessed it.

 Claimants should read through the guidance before starting their on-line claim and try to have all the information to hand, to prevent being timed-out or leaving gaps or mistakes in their claim.
 Once the on-line claim form has been completed, a summary screen will show the claimant the information they have submitted and confirm the details.
 If the screen shows a figure of how much universal credit may be payable, this should be used as a guide only and not an indication that the claim has been successful.

-After 31 December 2017, no new UC claims will be accepted in 'live service' areas as the 'live service' system begins to be closed down and all new claims for UC can only be made in full service areas.
+Since 1 January 2018, no brand new UC claims have been accepted in 'live service' areas as the 'live service' system begins to be closed down and all new claims for UC can only be made in full service areas.
+Some existing and previous live service claimants will be able to continue their claims - see our live service guidance for more information.

-As with the ‘live service’ areas, claims in the digital service areas are to be made electronically, via a link on the GOV.UK website.
-The difference is that once the claim has been accepted, the claim is then also maintained and changes updated electronically.
+Claims in the full services areas are to be made electronically, via a link on the GOV.UK website.
+Once the claim has been accepted, the claim is then also maintained and changes updated electronically.
 Additionally, DWP workcoaches can notify the claimant that they have sent a message or update to their universal credit account, via SMS text to aide communications.

 After completing the claim online, the option will be given to submit the claim.
 The date of claim will be the date of submission.